 Eclipse Virtual IoT Meetup: PlatformIO: a cross-platform IoT solution to build them all!

-A debugging feature is provided by PIO Unified Debugger and new debug configuration named “PlatformIO Debugger” is created.
+A debugging feature is provided by Debugging and new debug configuration named “PlatformIO Debugger” is created.
 No need to do extra configuration steps!